 - Add oil and whisk in 4 eggs.
 Add in the remainder of the sugar and salt.
 Slowly stir in flour one cup at a time.

-- Add the dough hook to your mixer and knead until the dough is formed into a ball and elastic.
-You can also do this step by hand.
+- Add the dough hook to your mixer and knead until the dough forms into a ball and is elastic.
+You can also do this by hand if needed.
 The dough should not be sticky.
-If the dough is still sticky and wet, you can add more flour until it holds its shape.
+If the dough is still sticky and wet, add more flour until it holds its shape.

 - Place the kneaded dough into a large oiled bowl.
 Cover it with a towel and let it rise for an hour.

-- Punch down the dough and let it rise for 30 more minutes.
+- Punch down the dough and let it rise again for 30 more minutes.

-- To form a four-piece braided challah, divide the dough into 8 pieces, this will give you two loaves of bread.
+- To form a four-piece braided challah, divide the dough into eight pieces.
+This will give you two loaves of bread.
 Roll each piece of dough into a long rope.

-- Place 4 pieces lined up next to each other and seal the ends together.
-Start forming it into a braid but working with 4 pieces.
-Seal the end and tuck it under — this way it will hold the shape.
+- Place four pieces lined up next to each other and seal the ends together.
+Start forming it into a braid but working with four pieces.
+Seal the end and tuck it under so it holds the shape.
 Repeat with the other four strings of dough to make a second loaf.

 - Place the challah loaves on a baking sheet and let them rise for 30 minutes.
 Meanwhile, preheat the oven to 375°F.

-- Whisk the egg and brush the top of the challah.
+- Whisk the egg and brush the top of the challah, then sprinkle with poppyseeds.

 - Bake at 375°F for 30 to 40 minutes, depending on the size of challah.
-Fully baked challah should be golden on the outside.
+Fully baked challah will be golden on the outside.

 Hello, I am a believer in God and was for a while but only recently learned and now trying to live out with our family the Biblical feasts of God.
 Teaching ourselves and kids about God and Yeshua even through food and especially the feasts.
 And that includes making Challah on Shabbat and on some of the feasts.
 Thank you for sharing this recipe and the history.
 Are you Jewish?
 Do you celebrate God’s feasts with your family?